ward/run/_drafts/2026-05-03-broad-street-run.md

 Since the race is a straight line, you see the city hall from quite far away already.
 A little over halfway, at about 9 km, you finally reach it.
 With it, you also reach the only four turns as you have to go around it.
-They are not tight turns though, so you cant just keep it rolling.
+They are not tight turns though, so you can just keep it rolling.

 Just a little past the city hall, I spot my wife's bright yellow jacket.
 I give her some silly signs for the picture and she yells at me I'm doing great.
 I had told her about the one hour goal, naturally, so she knew I was ahead of schedule.

+TODO: City hall picture

 And ahead I was.
 The race provided mile markers and a (gun) timer at every one of them.
 For a race where you know you need to run just faster than six minutes